 I want to raise curious kids who are lifelong learners, so I’ve created a home that can help foster those traits in my kids.
-Around the house, I’ve set up various areas which I call Exploration Stations.
+Around the house, I set up various areas – Exploration Stations.
 We have a cupboard with science supplies, a drawer with creative writing materials, an art cubby, a nature backpack, an astronomy backpack, and other nooks and crannies for cooking, water play, playdough, puzzles, plus more.

 The kids are allowed to use these stations in their free time and also a couple of times a month we have Exploration Day instead of regular school work.
 I’m a believer in rigorous organized academics, but kids also need time to explore and learn the things that really interest them.

-I have one son who for quite awhile was intensely interested in dragons.
+I have one son who was intensely interested in dragons when he was little.
 He wanted to be a paleontologist and discover dragon bones.
-He has decided now to be a rocket designer and astronaut so he wants to study rockets and space ships.
-Exploration Days have given him set aside semi-structured time to pursue his interests.
+He has since decided to be a rocket designer, an astronaut, and a pilot over the years.
+Exploration Days have given him semi-structured time to explore his interests.

 Another son loves drawing and spends most of his time doing art during Exploration Day.
-The younger ones have no focus yet but have fun finding things out that they normally would not if hadn’t taken the time to set up exploration stations for them to discover.
+Over the years, my kids have explored all kinds of topics they normally wouldn’t if I hadn’t taken the time to set up Exploration Stations for them to discover.